 - Unpaid rent

 - Unpaid utility bills.

-Here is some insight on how our bankruptcy attorneys can help you with
+Here is some insight on how our bankruptcy attorneys can help you with these bills:

 - Department store cards

 - Personal loans from a credit union, banks or other financial institutions

 - Payday loans

 Yet, it should be noted that an egregious amount credit card spending done in the months before a GA bankruptcy filing could throw a monkey wrench in discharging debt.
 In this scenario, the creditor could dispute your appeal to abolish the whole balance by insinuating you had no plans to pay the credit card companies back.

 - Repossessions: our attorneys know all the ins-and-outs about car repossession as well.
 If you hand over the keys to the car or it's repossessed outright, the lender will sell the car, truck, or motorcycle for as much as possible then send you a bill you for the remaining debt.
 The remaining debt is known as a deficiency balance.
 GA bankruptcy states that the deficiency balance may be eliminated through the proper legal channels.